Portuguese heraldry: Tinctures

-White (branco) is not considered a different tincture from argent.
+White (branco) is not considered a different tincture from Argent.
 However, probably by an heraldic error, it is so represented in some coats of arms, like those of the municipality of Santiago do Cacém (in which the white of the fallen Moor's clothing and the knight's horse is distinguished from the argent of the distant castle) and in those of the Logistical and Administrative Command of the Portuguese Air Force.

-In Portuguese heraldry, the terms ouro (or [gold]) and prata (argent [silver]) are however replaced, respectively, by amarelo (yellow) and branco (white) in the description of flags.
+In Portuguese heraldry, the terms de ouro (Or [gold]) and de prata (Argent [silver]) are however replaced, respectively, by amarelo (yellow) and branco (white) in the description of flags.
 The rationale behind this is that metal materials do not enter in the composition of flags, which are made entirely of cloth.

 Terminology

 In English and some other countries' heraldry, achievements of arms are usually blazoned in a specialized jargon that uses derivatives of French terms.
 In Portuguese heraldry, however, achievements of arms are usually described in relatively plain language, using only Portuguese terms and tending to avoid specialized jargon.
 Examples include the use of Portuguese azul and verde for blue and green, as compared to the French-derived azure and vert used in English blazon.
 The hatchings in the right-hand half of the tincture illustrations are used to indicate the tincture in monochrome renderings.